UMD-ARLIS/Graph-Benchmarking-Project/Code/Graph_Problems/GraphMatching/VF2Explained.md

-Other algo's to consider if this fails to meet our requirements.
+Other algos to consider if this fails to meet our requirements.

 1. Ullmann algorithm: The Ullmann algorithm is a subgraph matching algorithm that uses backtracking and depth-first search to efficiently find all occurrences of a subraph in a larger target graph, considering both node and edge labels, while allowing for node and edge mappings to be